rrfloeter/LIRI_Bot/README.md

 - Date of the concert
 - Date/Time of the concert

+If nothing is entered in when calling  "concer-this" the song "The Sign" is requested by default with all the above information.

 For Date/Time I leverage moment.js to properly format the date in an aethetically pleasing format.